makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 * undesirable proliferation of categories
 * introduce feature structures to distinguish among the various verbs
 * atomic feature called SUBCAT, with an appropriate value
-* e.g. transitive version of _serves_ could be assigned the following FS in lex
+* eg transitive version of _serves_ could be assigned the following FS in lex

 Verb → serves
 `<Verb HEAD AGREEMENT NUMBER> = sg`